jeonghanlee/epicsarchiverap-env/docs/README.tomcat.md

 17667 : etl url
 ```

-However, the genric tomcat stil uses 8080, which has the conflict with our another services, Payara and ChannelFinder services, so we would like to change it 8083.
+However, the genric tomcat stil uses 8080, which has the conflict with our another services, Payara and ChannelFinder services, so we would like to change it 8083 in case one would like to use the tomcat native service for other purpose.

 Debian 10, the generic `server.xml` is located in `/etc/tomcat9`, and replace `8080` with `8083`.